The 31st Annual

 Deputy Director, Retired, Jet Propulsion Laboratory

-International von Kármán Wings Award to
+Presentation of the International von Kármán Wings Award to

 Awards will be presented by